NikitaEdin/SOC09109-2025-TR2-Group-Project/Documents/CODE_OF_CONDUCT.md

    - Delays that may occur due to unexpected diffuculties must be communicated so that the relevant resources can be allocated to the task.

 4. **Create a Collaborative and Respectful Environment**
    - Treat all team members with respect, valuing their contributions and perspectives.
-Work collaboratively, communicate openly, and support one another."
+Work collaboratively, communicate openly, and support one another.